Pro Tips for De-Icing Your Windshield

-As the morning temps begin to dip below freezing, most of us have noticed a little frost on our windshields… and it’s only going to get worse from here.
-As we prepare for the inevitable winter weather, here are a few pro tips for de-icing your windshield.
+As the morning temps begin to dip below freezing, most of us have noticed a little frost on our windshields— and clearing the ice eats up valuable time in our morning routines.
+As we prepare for even more winter weather, here are a few pro tips for de-icing your windshield.

 It’s best to leave yourself at least 15 extra minutes to warm up your car and de-ice all windows.
 Having extra time to kill is always better than trying to rush.

 Start the vehicle and use the defroster setting to warm the glass.
 Wait at least five minutes for the glass to warm up.
 It is important to not turn your heater on full blast right away, as sudden temperature changes can potentially damage your windshield.

 This will not only make it easier to get all the ice off the windshield but warming up the car’s engine will ultimately help your car run better in cooler temps.

 This is New England, people.
 With the sleet, snow, and other variations of wintry mix we get, a cheap, flimsy scraper won’t cut it; everyone in snow-prone areas needs a quality ice scraper.
 A basic scraper typically has a plastic scraper with a soft bristle brush to remove all the ice and snow and a squeegee will help to completely clean the windows for optimal visibility, but there are countless options available.
 You can choose from classic tools like the Snow Joe Telescoping Snow Broom or the SNOBRuM Snow Removal Tool to the new Scrape A Round Ice Scraper.
 In New England, especially, look for tools that are designed for heavy-duty ice and snow removal and safe on automotive surfaces.